Blog

 Understanding Nightmares, Night Terrors, & Sleep Problems

-Our amazing Support Worker, Rhiannon, has pulled together this blog post on nightmares, night terrors, and sleep problems.
+Our Support Worker, Rhiannon, has pulled together this blog post on nightmares, night terrors, and sleep problems.
 In this post she explains the difference between nightmares, and night terrors, how they may impact you, and self-care tips for sleep.

 [Read Time: 4-5 mins]Understanding Trauma & Triggers

-Our amazing Support Worker, Rhiannon, has pulled together this blog post on trauma and triggers.
+Our Support Worker, Rhiannon, has pulled together this blog post on trauma and triggers.
 Triggers are a common occurrence for survivors of trauma, and survivors of sexual trauma are no different.
 In this post she explains what triggers are, how they may effect survivors of sexual violence, and self-care tips for those experiencing triggers.

 [Read time: 6-8 mins]How To Calm Your Mind With The 5-4-3-2-1 Grounding Exercise